 If properly cared for, a dental implant can last a lifetime.

-The implant process is two-fold.
-All of our implants are placed by one of our providers with additional training in implant dentistry; Dr. Gardner, Dr. Winokur, or Dr. Wardius.
-First, the doctor will extract your existing tooth, if you still have one.
-If there isn’t enough bone to support the implants, the doctor will place a bone graft – a quick and simple procedure that adds bone from another source to provide a strong foundation for the implant.
+The implant process takes a few visits over the span of a few months.
+All of our implants are placed by our board certified periodontist, Dr. Lydia Gardner.
+First, Dr. Gardner will extract your existing tooth, if you still have one.
+If there isn’t enough bone to support the implants, she will place a bone graft – a quick and simple procedure that adds bone from another source to provide a strong foundation for the implant.
 The next step is placing the implant itself.
 In some cases, we’re able to place the implant the same day as the extraction, but in most cases we need to wait up to three months.
 Once the implant is placed, it needs to be covered and given time to fuse with your bone until it’s permanently stable.
 This usually takes somewhere between three and six months.
 Once the implant is completely fused with your natural bone, you’ll come back for another appointment to uncover it so that we can move onto the restorative component of treatment…

 The specifics depend on how many teeth you’re replacing.